searchmetrics/ansible-role-docker-clickhouse/README.md

     - ansible-role-docker-clickhouse
 ```

-#####Server with remote server config.
+##### Server with remote server config

-In the following example you can find a remote server definition with 2 cluster.
+In the following example you can find a remote server definition with 3 cluster:
-One alled "cluster-with-replicas" with 2 shard and 2 replica (1 replica per shard)
+- "cluster-with-replicas" is a cluster with 2 shards and 2 replicas (1 replica per shard)
-and another cluster called "cluster-with-shards" with 4 shards no replication.
+- "cluster-with-shards" is a cluster with 4 shards and no replication
+- "cluster-inter-rep-and-weight" is a cluster with 2 shards, 2 replicas, weight and interal_replication definition

 ![ClickHouse remote server config with shards and replicas](docs/clickhouse_server_with_remote_server_config.png "ClickHouse remote server config with shards and replicas")